RIAEvangelist/learning-RIA/lessons/003/readme.md

 Project
 ---

-Create a css ball that bounces.
+Create a css ball that bounces when you hover over it, kind of like you are dribbling a basketball.